prateeksingamsetty/Simplii/README.md

 -Users can set up email reminders when a task approaches a deadline.<br>
 -Most importantly, with simplii, users are always up for a stress-free outing!!!

+## Use Case

+-All people who love to multi-task their way through life would love Simplii as it helps them keep track of various tasks in the most simple manner.
+-Anyone who is new to technology and would be overwhelmed by amazing and well-developed organising applications like google calender/apple calander, would love Simplii.

 <p align="center">
 <img width="614"  src="./assets/friends-hangout.gif">
 </p>